Khurram-Bukhari/Game-Review-Application/README.md

 # Game-Review-Application
 Basic CRUD application project.
-This project will be a of an application that users can review games on.
+This project will be of an application that users can review games on.